DFW 9-Ball Tour Structure

 MUST be initialed and signed before you can play.
 The Omega Billiards Tour was a nationally-recognized Tour, creating a foundation for the DFW 9-Ball Tour to continue this recognition, and is a stepping stone for players to improve their game to be able to compete in other big tournaments.
 Therefore, these rules and regulations are the next step for the Tour and players.
 You can download it, print, and then bring it signed and initialed to tournament stop to save time.
 It will be required for every player, every year.

-We will hold 11 stops in 2018.
-And, a Season Finale with AT LEAST $5,000 added!
+We will hold 11 stops in 2018 and a Season Finale.
 You must play in at least FOUR (4) of the first ten (10) stops to be eligible play in the Season Finale in November at Rusty’s in Arlington

 Limited to the first 80 or 64 PAID entries!
 Although - because some pool rooms have more than 12 tables, we can open up the field!
 Check our Facebook page to check out the specific events and the waiting lists.